eProsima/vulcanexus/docs/rst/tutorials/core/deployment/dds2vulcanexus/dds2vulcanexus_topic.rst

 2. The topic is created with name ``rt/HelloWorld``.
    Mind that this topic name is different from the one set in the Vulcanexus publisher (``HelloWorld``).
-   This is because Vulcanexus appends ``rt/`` to the topic name passed when creating a ``Publisher`` or ``Subscription``, where ``rt`` stands for *ROS Topic*, as services and actions have different prefixes.
+   This is because Vulcanexus appends ``rt/`` to the topic name passed when creating a ``Publisher`` or ``Subscription``, where ``rt`` stands for *ROS Topic*, as services and actions have different prefixes (please refer to ROS 2 design documentation regarding `Topic and Service name mapping to DDS <https://design.ros2.org/articles/topic_and_service_names.html>`_).
-   Another important detail is the type name, which in this example is extracted from the type support directly, as the type as generated with ROS 2 naming compatibility (see :ref:`dds2vulcanexus_topic_fastdds_generation`).
+   Another important detail is the type name, which in this example is extracted from the type support directly, as the type is generated with ROS 2 naming compatibility (see :ref:`dds2vulcanexus_topic_fastdds_generation`).

        .. literalinclude:: /resources/tutorials/core/deployment/dds2vulcanexus/topic/fastdds_app/subscriber.cpp
             :language: c++